Who Do I Need to Hire When Selling My Business?

 - Other Accountants and Attorneys.
 The accountant and attorney you retain for the business transaction may not have expertise in other accounting or legal areas.
 If they do not‚ you may need to seek the guidance of another accountant or lawyer.
 For example‚ you may want to revise your estate plan following the sale of your business and you should seek the counsel of an experienced estate planning attorney to revise your will and setup trusts to protect your assets.

 Choosing the right personnel is critical to ensuring that your transaction is done properly‚ limit exposure from others and maximize the value you get for your business.
 There may be other individuals that would be added to this list and there may be others who you can exclude‚ depending on your specific transaction.
 Either way‚ hiring the right personnel to assist with your business sale cannot be overlooked.
-For more information on hiring the right “team” to sell your business and other important information about selling your business‚ you can request a complimentary copy of ENDWISE: the guide to selling your business with peace of mind.
+For more information on hiring the right “team” to sell your business and other important information about selling your business contact us or call (800) 976-4904.